hsuanchih/Scribbles/iOS-OSX/Event-Handling-And-Responder-Chain.md

 ---
 ## Handling the Event

-The event recipient can either choose to handle the event or not handle the event.
+The event recipient can either choose to handle the event or to not handle the event.
 In the case where the recipient wishes to handle the event, it does so by implementing any one of the following [`UIResponder`](https://developer.apple.com/documentation/uikit/uiresponder) methods (for practical reasons, however, it probably implements most of them):
 * [`func touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?)`](https://developer.apple.com/documentation/uikit/uiresponder/1621142-touchesbegan)
 * [`func touchesMoved(_ touches: Set<UITouch>, with event: UIEvent?)`](https://developer.apple.com/documentation/uikit/uiresponder/1621107-touchesmoved)
 * [`func touchesEnded(_ touches: Set<UITouch>, with event: UIEvent?)`](https://developer.apple.com/documentation/uikit/uiresponder/1621084-touchesended)